cx-prog-lang/.github/profile/README.md

 ## Design Principle

- 1. No name mangling for externally visible symbols.
+ 1. No name mangling for non-language-inherent symbols.
  2. Minimum hidden or implicit operations.
 (If inevitable, tight-scoping of such.)
  3. Clear and simple link between the language specification and its implementation.
  4. Only include the features that are collectively expected to cover large development needs.